 Traditional graph database benchmarks (LDBC SNB, etc.) measure query throughput and traversal latency.
 Those benchmarks don't test the things that make Attest different, because no other database does them.

 Every fact traces back to its source.
-Every extraction traces to the conversation turn.
 No claim exists without provenance — the engine rejects it.

 | Suite | Tests | Runtime |